Vidanez/2-k8s_-1-redis/README.md

-# OPTION 1 SOLUTION NOT USING MULTI-CLUSTER
+---

+# Option 1 Solution Not Using Multi-Cluster

 ## Overview